What Are Lesions?

-While most pigmented areas are nothing but freckles and moles, one kind of deadly pigmented lesion that can occur on the foot and lower extremity is malignant melanoma.
+While most pigmented areas are nothing but freckles and moles, one kind of deadly pigmented lesions that can occur on the foot and lower extremity is malignant melanoma.
 Be watchful of any pigmented lesion that suddenly occurs or starts to change its appearance.

 Malignant melanoma may also form under the nails of the feet.
 The thumb and big toe are more commonly affected than the other nails.
 Often the adjacent skin to the nail is ulcerated.